 Packing list for your Duffel.

-Men could wear shorts once we are through the populated areas, that means from the third day of trek.
-Women are advise to use cotton shalwar kameez (loose long shirts and baggy trousers) the traditional Pakistani dress, as these are comfortable during warm conditions, and also appreciated & respected by the locals.
+Men could wear shorts once we are through the populated areas, that means from the third day of the trek.
+Women are advised to use cotton shalwar kameez (loose long shirts and baggy trousers) the traditional Pakistani dress, as these are comfortable during warm conditions, and also appreciated & respected by the locals.

 Village Shimshal Hunza Gilgit Baltistan, Pakistan

 Office E-158-C Street # 11، Rifle Range Rd, New Iqbal Park، Lahore, Punjab 54750

 3 BOUNDARY HOUSE TURNER ROAD